GianlucaLostuzzo/thesis-poc-documentation/postgres/README.md

 # PostgreSQL & PgAdmin 4 configuration

-When the installation of the containers has finished, follow these steps needed to connect PgAdmin 4 to PostgreSQL:
+When the installation of the containers has finished, follow these steps to connect PgAdmin 4 with PostgreSQL:
 <ul>
   <li>In your browser navigate to localhost:5050</li>
   <li>Insert the credentials for PgAdmin 4 (you can find them in the docker-compose file)</li>